salmer/CppDeveloperRoadmap/English/FunCpp.md

 Despite all the history behind C++ we believe that its modern version is much simpler that it used to be.

-Don't be afraid to learn it and good luck!
+Don't be afraid to learn it and good luck! :dizzy:

 ---